ACTS 8 = PHILIP AND THE ETHIOPIAN EUNUCH

 Digging Deeper: 1.
 Acts 8 begins with Saul approving of the stoning of Stephen.
 Then the spotlight is on Philip, who goes to Samaria, and heals and teaches like Jesus did!
 In spite of persecution, the early Christian leaders are getting the message out into the world, and people are taking note and rejoicing!

 2. In v.
 26, an “angel of the Lord” directs Philip to a ‘wilderness road’ on the way to Gaza!
 (No indication Philip planned to go there!)
 He goes!
 And who does he run into?
-An Ethiopian court official, who has been worshipping in Jerusalem-and yet is not allowed to be fully part of the Jewish community because of the status of his gender!
+A wealthy Ethiopian official, who has been worshipping in Jerusalem-and yet is not allowed to be fully part of the Jewish community because of the status of his gender!
 What’s the chance of this kind of encounter?
-When have you experienced one of those God-incidences, which brought you and an unlikely stranger together?
+When have you experienced one of those God-incidences, which brought you and an unlikely friend together?

 4. Philip’s new friend asks to be baptized!
 (That was a sign, early-on, of full inclusion in the family of God.)
 Philip baptizes him, and Philip is whisked away by the Spirit to his next assignment.
 Wow!